For a man, It can get complicated knowing what trim, pluck, shave and scrub.

 My all time favorite deodorant is Mitchum unscented.
 It keeps away body odor and sweat while providing a clean base to apply cologne.
 Another secondary option is to buy a fragrance set that includes a deodorant and body wash with your cologne so you keep your smell consistent.
 I don’t recommend this as a first option because the body wash and deodorant tends to be sub-par to the other unscented products you can buy.

 Want to identify more grooming mistakes you might be making?
-Book a virtual consultation with us here for $97.
+Book a virtual consultation here.

 Did you miss my podcast with dating expert Christian McQueen?
 It’s over 2hrs long and packs a ton of grooming and style tips in relation to attracting women.
 I also wrote an article for his blog you can check out here.